OctopusDeploy/OctopusClients/readme.md

 ## Authentication

+Every request requires an API key to be passed.
+This can be gotten from the Octopus web portal, by clicking the My Profile page.

+    octo ... -apikey=ABCDEF123456

 If your IIS server is set up to require Windows Authentication, the tool will automatically pass the currently logged in user's credentials.
 If this doesn't work, or you want to use a different user, simply add these two arguments:

     octo ... --user=fred --pass=secret